 Factory tours are always a ton of fun for the whole family.
-Watching all the parts (or ingredients) come together on conveyor belts and in machines to become the every day items we see in stores is always fascinating.
-With all those robotic arms lifting things, forklifts carrying boxes, conveyor belts conveying items around the factory floor, even the odd person or two, factory tours are full of fun sights and sounds.
+Watching all the parts (or ingredients) come together on conveyor belts and in machines to become the items we see in stores is fascinating.
+With robotic arms lifting things, forklifts carrying boxes, conveyor belts moving items around the factory floor, factory tours are full of fun sights and sounds.
 Sometimes even sweet smells!
 When it comes to sweet, factory tours don’t come any sweeter than the Jelly Belly factory tour.

 What to expect at the Jelly Belly factory

-Tours of the Jelly Belly factory are now self guided, which means that visitors can move through at their own pace.
+Tours of the Jelly Belly factory are self-guided so visitors can move through at their own pace.
 If your kids take a liking to particular robotic arm lifting trays of jelly beans, you can now stop and watch it for a little bit longer.
-Kids not so fussed about watching boxes of jelly beans being packed?
+Are kids not so fussed about watching boxes of jelly beans being packed?
 You can move on to the next stop.

-Another change to the Jelly Belly factory tour is that photography of the factory floor is now allowed.
+The Jelly Belly factory tour allows photography of the factory floor as long as you don’t use a flash.
 All those trays of colorful jelly beans make for a perfect selfie backdrop!
-While photography is now allowed, flash photography is still a no-no, so make sure to keep your camera's flash turned off.

 Throughout the factory tour and the visitor center, large portraits of famous people can be seen on display.
-Upon closer inspection visitors will see that these portraits are in fact made from thousands of Jelly Belly jelly beans.
+Upon closer inspection, visitors will see that these portraits are in fact made from thousands of Jelly Belly jelly beans.
 They really are quite amazing.
-While most of these artworks are hanging out of reach, there are a few along the tour that visitors can touch – because you just know little hands need to touch them to check that they are indeed real jelly beans!
+Luckily most of these artworks are hanging out of reach because you can look but not touch!

-At the end of the tour each visitor is given a pack jelly beans.
+At the end of the tour, each visitor is given a pack of jelly beans.
 If you had your photo taken at the start of the tour it can be purchased here too.

 Plan your visit to the Jelly Belly Factory